 Information on the postcode at which individuals were living at the time when their data were recorded was also available.
 The individuals were allocated to their corresponding council area based on these postcodes.
 A more detailed description on the correspondence between postcodes and regions is shown in Supplementary Table 3.
 The distribution or incidence of the covariates in the different council areas is plotted in Supplementary Figure 3.

 We also calculated a set of variables that represent genomic geographic origin through a principal component analysis (PCA).
 To do so, we created a pruned subset of SNPs in approximate linkage equilibrium with each other and we removed markers from chromosome 6 in the Major Histocompatibility Complex (MHC) region and markers in the 8p23.1 region14.
 We kept only unrelated individuals (i.e., by removing one individual in each pair with a genomic relationship coefficient larger than 0.025).
 We performed a PCA in this subset (Nind = 7,370, NSNP = 91,390), we calculated the loadings of the SNPs contributing to each of the first 10 principal components, and we computed the values for these principal components for the whole 11,118 individuals used in subsequent analyses.
 The resulting set of variables represent well the regional genetic structure of the sample as shown in Amador et al14.
-We refer to these 10 PCs as geographic covariates (gPCs).
+We refer to these 10 PCs as geographic principal components (gPCs) or geographical population genetic structure.

 Matrices